sutharshiv482-coder/Financial-Market-Trends/README.md

 - This project analyzes financial market trading data to identify market trends, track key performance metrics, and deliver interactive insights through a Power BI dashboard for better investment decisions.

 ## 🎯 Business Problem
-> "Our traders are executing more trades than ever — but our net returns keep
-> shrinking.
-We have no clear visibility into which stocks, sectors, and traders
-> are actually making us money versus losing it."
-> — CIO, AlphaVest Capital
+- Despite executing thousands of stock trades, the company cannot clearly identify which stocks, sectors, or traders are generating profits and which are causing losses.
+Without this visibility, decision-making becomes difficult, reducing overall portfolio performance and profitability.

 ## ❓ Key Business Quetions
 - Which stocks are the most & least profitable?